CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/nvaie-7.png)

-- You can also call these RIVA in your Python application using the OpenAI library (refer to the Python code on the right) or using [Riva Python client API and CLI utils](https://github.com/nvidia-riva/python-clients.git).
+- You can also call these RIVA in your Python application using the OpenAI library (refer to the Python code on the right) or using the [Riva Python client API and CLI utils](https://github.com/nvidia-riva/python-clients.git).

    ![](../media/nvaie-8.png)